kingthrillgore/noc_dashboard/README.md

 ## Requirements

 ### Systems Monitor (Nagios)
-To use the Systems monitor, you need to use Nagios 3, 4, or XI with the (nagios-api)[https://github.com/zorkian/nagios-api] application, or else there is no way to get Nagios data to the dashboard.
+To use the Systems monitor, you need to use Nagios 3, 4, or XI with the [nagios-api](https://github.com/zorkian/nagios-api) application, or else there is no way to get Nagios data to the dashboard.

+There is no native Nagios 4/XI support at this time.

 ### Systems Monitor (Icinga)
 If you are using systems-icinga, then you need nothing else.
 Icinga2 has its own REST Service.
 Just define those settings in config.js.